wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 - `externalEncryptionKey()` - See [External Encryption Key](#external-encryption-key) chapter for more details.
 - `disableAutomaticProtocolUpgrade()` - Disables the automatic protocol upgrade.
 This option should be used only for debugging purposes.

+### Biometric configuration

+The `PowerAuthBiometricConfiguration.Builder` class contains biometric configuration for `PowerAuthSDK` class.
+It has the following configuration properties:

+- `invalidateBiometricFactorAfterChange()` - Function specifies whether the biometric factor key is invalidated if fingers are added or removed, or if the user re-enrolls for face.
+See [Biometry Factor-Related Key Lifetime](#biometry-factor-related-key-lifetime) chapter for more details.
+- `confirmBiometricAuthentication()` - Function specifies whether the user's confirmation will be required after the successful biometric authentication.
+See [Biometric Authentication Confirmation](#biometric-authentication-confirmation) chapter for more details.
+- `authenticateOnBiometricKeySetup()` - Function specifies whether setup for biometric factor always require a biometric authentication.
+See [Enable Biometric Authentication](#enable-biometric-authentication) chapter for more details.
+- `enableFallbackToSharedBiometryKey()` - Function specifies whether `PowerAuthSDK` instance should also do additional lookup for a legacy biometric key, previously shared between multiple `PowerAuthSDK` object instances.
+The default value is `true` and the fallback is enabled.
+If your application is using multiple `PowerAuthSDK` instances, then it's recommended to set this option to `false` to avoid use of the shared key between such instances.

 ### HTTP client configuration

 The `PowerAuthClientConfiguration.Builder` class contains configuration for a HTTP client used internally by `PowerAuthSDK` class.
 It has the following configuration properties: